Corporate Training 101: The Basics

 How to Start Training Online

-The first thing you need to do is define your overall learning needs and expectations, set up training goals, and identify your audience.
-In this case, a smart idea is to ask some questions that will be the basis of what’s called a training needs analysis.
-To get a shortlist of questions, read our post on how to develop a successful training program.
+In order to start off on the right foot, the first thing you need to do is define your overall learning needs and expectations, identify key training topics for your organization, set up training goals, and identify your learners.
+To learn how to conduct a training needs analysis, read our guide on developing a successful training program.

-Once you identify your big-picture needs and set objectives, you can focus on the curriculum and course details.
-Incorporate your findings into a corporate training roadmap that details your overall vision, wants, and needs for learning.
+Once you identify your big-picture needs and set training objectives, you can focus on the curriculum and course details.
+Incorporate your findings into a corporate training roadmap that details your overall vision and needs for learning.

-It’s also important to consult with your IT department to see what software you need to get started with eLearning (we’ll discuss how to select training tools a little bit further on).
+It’s also important to consult with your IT department to see what software you’ll need to get started with eLearning.

 How to Choose Online Corporate Training Software

-You’ll need a new set of digital tools to design, develop, and manage your online training.
-Let’s look at the basic software that will get you started.
+Online training strongly depends on digital tools that allow you to design, develop, and manage your training.
+Let’s examine the basic software that will get you started.

 Learning management system